ng-Classic/ng-classic/aio/content/start/index.md

 ## Take a tour of the example application

-You build Angular Classicapplications with components.
+You build Angular Classic applications with components.
 Components define areas of responsibility in the UI that let you reuse sets of UI functionality.

 A component consists of three things: